 - A minimum of 34 semester credits of academic work.
 The program includes 34 credit hours of required core course credits.
 An optional 9 credit hour defined concentration (Business Analytics, Government & Business, International, Aviation Management, and General Business) may also be added to the degree program.

 - The 34 required core course credits are organized into 4 modules: Executive Management, Business Analytics, Financial and Economic Analysis, and Strategy.

 - At least one-half of the credits must be at or above the 500-level.
 A maximum of one-fourth (usually 9 semester credits) of the credit hours required may be transferred from another institution.

 - The requirement of the final examinations for the M.B.A. degree is satisfied by the successful completion of MGMT 585 Advanced Strategic Management.
-MGMT 585 Advanced Strategic Management has four prerequisites which MUST be completed prior to enrollment:
+MGMT 585 Advanced Strategic Management has the following prerequisites which MUST be completed prior to enrollment:

 The M.B.A. curriculum includes the following required courses:

 |MGMT 515||Advanced Managerial Theory||3|